JenRudnicki/galvanize-videos/proposal.md

 Sites like YouTube rely solely on the search field to fetch and display results.
 But the results often include videos that include a different technology or language, or videos on a very different level (too remedial or too advanced) than what the individual is looking for.

-## Solution: Galvanize Videos
+## Solution

-My project will provide a simple, yet effective solution to this problem.
+My project - Galvanize Videos - will provide a simple, yet effective solution to this problem.
 My project will allow users to narrow down the video results based on selected parameters in a simple Bootstrap form.

 ## UX